Samuel Rawson Gardiner

-Samuel Rawson Gardiner (4 March 1829 – 24 February 1902) was an English historian, who specialized in 17th-century English history as a prominent foundational historian of the Puritan revolution and the English Civil War.
+Samuel Rawson Gardiner (4 March 1829 – 24 February 1902) was an English historian who specialized in 17th-century English history as a prominent foundational historian of the early Stuart Monarchy, the Puritan revolution and the English Civil War, and the subsequent Commonwealth and Protectorate.

 Life

 The son of Rawson Boddam Gardiner, he was born in Ropley, Hampshire.
 He was educated at Winchester College and Christ Church, Oxford, where he obtained a first class in Literae Humaniores.
 He was subsequently elected to fellowships at All Souls (1884) and Merton (1892).
 For some years he was professor of modern history at King's College London, and devoted his life to the subject.
 In 1896 he was elected to give the first series of Ford Lectures at Oxford University.
 He died in Sevenoaks, aged 72.

 Puritan Revolution

 Gardiner published his history of the Puritan Revolution and English Civil War in three series of 19 volumes, originally published under different titles, beginning with the accession of King James I of England.
 Following Gardiner's death, it was completed in two volumes by Charles Harding Firth as The Last Years of the Protectorate (1909).

 The series is History of England from the Accession of James I to the Outbreak of the Civil War, 1603–1642 (10 vols.
-1883-4); History of the Great Civil War, 1642–1649 (5 vols.
+1883–4); History of the Great Civil War, 1642–1649 (5 vols.
 1893); and History of the Commonwealth and Protectorate, 1649–1660 (4 vol. 1903).
 Gardiner's treatment of the subject is exhaustive and philosophical, taking in political and constitutional history, the changes in religion, thought and sentiment, their causes and their tendencies.
 Of his original sources, many exist only in manuscript, and his researches in public and private collections of manuscripts at home, and in the archives of Simancas, Venice, Rome, Brussels and Paris, were tireless and productive.

-Gardiner may have been drawn to the period by the fact that he was descended from Oliver Cromwell and Henry Ireton, but his judgments are unbiased, and his appreciations of character reveal fine perception and broad sympathies, as shown in his analyses of the characters of James I, Francis Bacon, William Laud, and Thomas Wentworth, as well as Oliver Cromwell.
+Gardiner may have been drawn to the period by the fact that he was descended from Oliver Cromwell and Henry Ireton, but it is said that his judgments were unbiased, and his appreciations of character reveal fine perception and broad sympathies, as shown in his analyses of the characters of James I, Francis Bacon, William Laud, and Thomas Wentworth, as well as Oliver Cromwell.

-On constitutional matters, Gardiner writes with an insight achieved by the study of political philosophy, discussing in a masterly fashion the dreams of idealists and the schemes of government proposed by statesmen.
+On constitutional matters, Gardiner is considered to write with an insight achieved by the study of political philosophy, discussing in a masterly fashion the dreams of idealists and the schemes of government proposed by statesmen.
 Throughout his work he gives a prominent place to everything which illustrates human progress in moral and religious, as well as political conceptions, and specially to the rise and development of the idea of religious toleration, finding much of his source material in the writings of obscure pamphleteers, whose essays indicate currents of public opinion.
 His record of the relations between England and other states proves his thorough knowledge of contemporary European history, and is rendered specially valuable by his researches among manuscript sources which have enabled him to expound for the first time some intricate pieces of diplomacy.